bsmith89/StrainFacts/README.md

 # StrainFacts

-StrainFacts is a tool "strain deconvolution", inferring genotypes and their relative abundance across samples from metagenotype data.
+StrainFacts is a "strain deconvolution" tool, inferring strain genotypes and their relative abundance across samples directly from metagenotype data[^metagenotype-meaning].

+[^metagenotype-meaning]: A "metagenotype" is a data matrix of counts of how many reads in a shotgun metagenomic sequence library contained each allele at a set of polymorphic sites.
+Metagenotypes from multiple (maybe _many_) samples stacked together form the main input data-type analyzed by StrainFacts.

 For detailed information, check out the manuscript: